jasminax/memorygame/README.md

 memory
 ======

-js memory game, made with jasminaxie at GDI SF
+Memory game made at Girl Develop It Pair Programming event with @ana_becker.